syncdstudy/syncdstudy.github.io/index.md

 * [Team](#team)

 ## Overview
-*The Problem:* ICS students often study in isolation, leading to inefficiency and weaker understanding.
-There are few systems that facilitate real-time, face-to-face study collaboration.
+*The Problem:* UHM students often spend more time than they need on their homework and don’t learn the material as effectively as they could, because they study alone and do not leverage the power of face-to-face study groups with peer mentors.

-*The Solution:* Sync'd Study is a web application designed to help ICS students at the University of Hawai‘i at Mānoa optimize their study time through peer-organized, in-person study sessions.
-It enables students to easily propose and join study sessions in ICSpace.
-Students are categorized as "sensei" (helpers) and "grasshoppers" (learners) depending on the course.
+*The Solution:* Sync’d Study is a web application designed to help students at the University of Hawai‘i at Mānoa optimize their study time through peer-organized, in-person study sessions.
+It enables students to easily propose and join study sessions in many different subjects.
+Students are categorized as “<ins>sensei</ins>” (helpers) and “<ins>grasshoppers</ins>” (learners) depending on the course.

 ### Key Features